“With a rich mezzo-soprano voice Ostroukhova brought out both the tragic side and the bitch-goddess in this character, a fine performance.”

 THE CORONATION OF POPPEA – Ottavia, Ryedale Festival Opera

 Russian mezzo-soprano Maria Ostroukhova began her international career after winning the Michael Oliver Prize at the London Handel Competition in 2015.
-Her upcoming performances and recent engagements include Arsace ORMISDA with the London Handel Festival, Bradamante ALCINA for the Lammermuir Festival and Ryedale Festival Opera, Rosmilda in Handel’s pasticcio Elpidia at St. Georges Hanover Square, Albino in Johann Hasse’s I pellegrini al Sepolchro di Nostro Signore, in Moscow’s Tchaikovsky Philharmonic Hall, Emirena in Pergolesi’s ADRIANO IN SIRIA at Cadogan Hall, and the Mozart Requiem at St. Martin in the Fields.
-Upcoming engagements include being an Alvarez Young Artist covering Ino SEMELE for Garsington Opera.
+Her upcoming performances and recent engagements include Arsace ORMISDA with the London Handel Festival, Bradamante ALCINA for the Lammermuir Festival and Ryedale Festival Opera, Rosmilda in Handel’s pasticcio Elpidia at St. Georges Hanover Square, Albino in Johann Hasse’s I pellegrini al Sepolchro di Nostro Signore, in Moscow’s Tchaikovsky Philharmonic Hall, Emirena in Pergolesi’s ADRIANO IN SIRIA at Cadogan Hall, and the Mozart Requiem at St. Martin in the Fields and in 2017 was an Alvarez Young Artist at Garsington, covering Ino SEMELE.
+Upcoming engagements include include Dardano AMADIGI at the London Handel Festival, Ottavia L’INCORONAZIONE DI POPPEA at the Longborough Festival and Les Noces with the London Philharmonic Orchestra conducted by Vasily Petrenko.